88saiba/otogiex/README.md

 to the conditions above.

 # Requirement
-You must have python version 3 or latest installed on your machine<br>
+You must have elixir installed on your machine, better using latest version.<br>
-(Unix-like Distro only like from Linux, BSD or MacOS.
+(Unix-like Distro only!!
 I'm sorry windows users, i'm not part of ur community).

 # Must Change First
 ## Configuration: